Have a project to do?

 To maintain the combustion process and remove combustion products generated during testing, the testing complex is equipped with a ventilation system.
 An exhaust hood is located above the work area.
 The ventilation system's performance is adjustable, depending on the type of test; the control program automatically sets the required flow rate, ensuring safe experiment conduct.

 Thanks to the thermal manikin, new PPE (Personal Protective Equipment) for firefighter protection is developed and tested.
 The manikin is dressed in test clothing and exposed to gas installations and thermal panels.
 The PPE's resistance to open fire is tested in the gas installation area, while the thermal panels apply directed heat flux of 80 kW.
 The flame from the gas burners closely resembles that of indoor fires.
 We integrated a system of 32 sensors into the manikin and built an entire measurement system that displayed temperature indicators in different parts of it in real-time on the screen.
+Our electronics development expertise ensured seamless integration for accurate monitoring.
 The manikin has a water cooling system, allowing it to cool rapidly after testing.
 This enabled conducting dozens of tests per day.

 A client approached us with a project aimed at implementing their own tire-saving technology for heavy machinery by monitoring tire pressure.
 Our team was tasked with developing a complex of stands for testing pressure sensors in tires.